 I have not purchased meat in about 4 years.
 Grayson and Grant have been hunting for deer, turkey, quail, and elk.
 All of which we have on hand in the freezer and use weekly.
 What a blessing it is that my sons have learned how to harvest food in the wild.

-Grayson wants to share his jerky recipe that works just as well with ground beef as it does with venison.
+Grayson wants to share his venison jerky recipe that works just as well with ground beef.
 Curing meat properly is important when making your own jerky.
 I suggest a dehydrator with a temperature setting for jerky.

 Harvesting and preserving meat was a big part of a pioneer family’s life.
 Bringing home meat and curing it in several ways to eat over a long period of time was important for their survival.
 Venison jerky would have been a staple in most homes in the early years of homesteading in America.
 Before refrigeration, it was the best way to keep meat for long periods of time.